-John was born just outside of Pittsburgh, PA, and was raised near Lake Ontario west of Rochester, NY where his parents moved when he was very young.
-Most of his time was filled with football, wrestling, and playing the trombone in multiple high school bands (concert, wind ensemble, symphonic, jazz, and marching.)
+John was born just east of Pittsburgh, PA, and was raised near Lake Ontario, west of Rochester, NY where his parents moved when he was very young.
+Most of his time was filled with football, wrestling, and playing the trombone in multiple high school bands.

 In January of 2007, John accepted a call to become the Senior Pastor of First Baptist Church in Holley, NY.
 It was here that John was ordained and had the privilege of having his entire family, including his parents, as active members of the church which he pastored.
 Additionally, after being called back to active duty for nine months in 2003, John continued his affiliation with the United States Marine Corps Reserve and retired as a Major with twenty years of service in 2010.

-John and Brenda have two boys, two girls, two grandsons and a new granddaughter.
+John and Brenda have two boys, two girls, two grandsons and a granddaughter.
 Their eldest son (John IV) lives near Rochester, NY with his wife Hayley and their kids: John V, Rowyn and Genesis Mae.
-Their youngest daughter (Elyse) is a junior at Gutenberg College in Eugene, OR.
-Their oldest daughter (Anna) and their youngest son (William) live with them in Louisville.
-Anna works at Shively Baptist’s Child’s Day Out Weekday Education Ministry, and William is a senior at Beth Haven.
+Their daughter (Elyse) is a graduate of Gutenberg College in Eugene, OR.
+Both of their daughters live in the Rochester area.
+Their youngest (William) still lives at home and is a student at Monroe Communty College (MCC).